 Background Investigation of the Parties Involved

 Surprisingly, there are people who actually try to create accidents on purpose.
 It is always a good idea to check to see if the other parties involved have a history of car accidents and insurance claims.

 Degree of Carelessness

 When more than one person is at fault, the degree of their carelessness comes into play in determining how the case will resolve.

 Determining who is at fault in an accident, requires careful consideration of these things plus anything else the attorney recommends.
-Where the person at fault is not entirely clear, this is when a really good attorney is an absolute necessity.
+Where the person at fault is not entirely clear, this is when a Professional car accident lawyer is an absolute necessity.